-FOODS THE CAUSE DANDRUFF
+FOODS THAT CAUSE DANDRUFF

 There is no shortage of ‘miracle cures’ on the internet for dandruff and itchy scalp – but can changing your diet really help?
 We weighed up the evidence to see if there’s anything in it.